fccn/share-fccn-theme/README.md

 * __page-toc__ (Renders a table of contents navigation on the right side of the page)

 All templates support code highlighting with Highlight.js.

-To use these templates, define the specific name in the frontmatter
+To use these templates, define the specific name in the frontmatter of the content __md__ file.

 ```markdown
 ---
 Title: Page title